AS the punishing football, rugby and now General Election seasons draw to a climax, sports-related policies feature in all the campaigns.

 Another Labour commitment is to force the Premier League to divert at least 5% of its broadcast revenues into the grassroots game.
 Again, this has not been without controversy.
 Not only is the Premier League adamant that it already meets this self-imposed target, the likely losers of any additional enforced investment could be HMRC and ordinary fans; HMRC may suffer lower tax receipts (from a decline in wages) and ordinary fans may face higher ticket prices (to compensate the clubs for the lost revenues).
 Yet given the financial difficulties that several clubs face and the importance of sports in promoting healthy lifestyles, many feel that the principle that those with the most should do more is sound.

-Read the full article in City A.M. here.
+This article was originally published in City A.M.